• Skip to main content

 Instructions

-• Pour 1 1/2 cups water into the Instant Pot and lower trivet or steamer basket into pot.
-Place potato pieces on top and place the eggs on top.
+• Pour 1 1/2 cups water into the Instant Pot and lower the trivet or steamer basket into the pot.
+Place potato pieces on the trivet and place the eggs on top.

 • Place the cover on the pot and set timer to 5 minutes on high pressure (pressure cook setting).
 It will take the IP around 11 minutes to build up pressure before it begins cooking.

-• Transfer potatoes to a large bowl and let cool for 10 minutes.
-Add chopped eggs, celery, mayo, mustard, pickle juice, vinegar, parsley, onion powder, garlic powder and paprika.
+• Transfer the potatoes to a large bowl and let cool for 10 minutes.
+Add the chopped eggs, celery, mayo, mustard, pickle juice, vinegar, parsley, onion powder, garlic powder and paprika.
 Mix well.

 • Cover and refrigerate until ready to serve.
 Top with extra parsley and paprika just before serving.